IUCN-UK/crossrefapi/README.md

 # Crossrefapi

 This is a Ruby Gem for working with the Crossref API.

-It is inspired by the excellent CrossRefAPI Python & Go package listed in the Crossref API docs.

-This Gem is meant to follow the "polite" guidelines for interacting with the public API at api.crossref.org.
+This library was originally developed to meet particular requirements at (The International Union for Conservation of Nature (IUCN))[https://iucn.org/] to map the CrossRef API as closely as possible.
+Before using this Gem, however, we would encourage you to also check out the excellent (Serrano)[https://github.com/sckott/serrano] Gem, which provides additional functionalities, as it might suit your use case better.

 ## Installation